GrigoryGraborenko/recursive-admin/README.md

 TODO: finish this
 ## License

-Total Democracy is open source.
+Recursive admin is open source.

 [Read the license here](./LICENSE)